| Title: | Summary Tables and Plots for Statistical Models and Data: Beautiful, Customizable, and Publication-Ready |

 Arel-Bundock V (2022). “modelsummary: Data and Model Summaries in R.” Journal of Statistical Software, 103(1), 1-23. doi:10.18637/jss.v103.i01.'

-This function was inspired by the excellent skimr
+This function was inspired by the excellent skimr package for R.

 See the Details and Examples sections below, and the vignettes on the